valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Catalogi API

-The Catalogi (Catalogues) API is a Dutch government API standard for defining the types of zaken and documenten that can be used in the Documenten API and Zaken API.
+The [Catalogi (Catalogues) API](https://vng-realisatie.github.io/gemma-zaken/standaard/catalogi/) is a Dutch government API standard for defining the types of zaken and documenten that can be used in the Documenten API and Zaken API.
 A plugin is provided that allows for connecting to applications that provide a Catalogi API.

 ### Documenten API

-The Documenten (Documents) API is a Dutch government API standard for storage of and access to documents and their metadata.
+The [Documenten (Documents) API](https://vng-realisatie.github.io/gemma-zaken/standaard/documenten/) is a Dutch government API standard for storage of and access to documents and their metadata.
 A plugin is provided that allows for connecting to applications that provide a Documenten API.

 ### Objecten API

-The Objecten (Objects) API is a Dutch government API standard for storage of and access to objects and their metadata.
+The [Objecten (Objects) API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API standard for storage of and access to objects and their metadata.
 A plugin is provided that allows for connecting to applications that provide an Objecten API.

 ### Objecten API authentication

 The Objecten (Objects) API authentication provides the Object token authentication plugin for authenticating call to the Objecten API implementation by Maykin Media.
 This plugin is used by other plugins for the authentication.

+### Objects API

+Objects API is a deprecated module that contains functionality based on a connection to the Objecten API.
+It supports the *productaanvragen* workflow by receiving events through a connection with the Notificaties API.
+This module also includes the functionality to store user tasks as object in the Objecten API to be completed externally.

-### Objecttypen API
+### Objecttypes API

-The Objecttypen (Objecttypes) API is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
-A plugin is provided that allows for connecting to applications that provide an Objecttypen API.
+The [Objecttypes API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API standard for storage of and access to object types, without having to create a new API for each object.
+A plugin is provided that allows for connecting to applications that provide an Objecttypes API.

+### Haalcentraal BRP

+The [Haal Centraal BRP](https://vng-realisatie.github.io/Haal-Centraal-BRP-bevragen/) (basisregistratie personen) is a Dutch government API standard for getting data on civilians.
+This module provides a connector that can request this information.

+### Klant

+The [Klanten API](https://vng-realisatie.github.io/gemma-zaken/standaard/klanten/index) is a Dutch government API standard for getting and storing data on customers.
+This module provides a connector that can request this information.

 ### OpenZaak